vishalkarur/Vishal_Karur_Python_Notes/Python_WebScraping_Project/ReadMe.txt

 ● The model was further improved by adding the smtplib module, which sends automated e-mails when the price of a specific product reduces by 10%.

+● Visualized the data to discover a specific month/season to get the best price on products.